 A great relaxer (if used sparingly can get a bit heady and overpowering if too much used), Ylang-Ylang is highly recommended for anxiety, depression and insomnia.

 With the exception of lavender, never use essential oils directly on the skin, always dilute with a carrier oil (e.g. almond, rapeseed or olive oil) first.
 Essential oils are incredibly concentrated so use sparingly.
-A few drops are generally all that is needed.
+A few drops are generally all that is required for any ailment.

-If you are interested in discovering more about natural remedies to stay in balance as an Empath you may want to read this: The incredible benefits of garlic for the Empath, or if you are looking for grounding, healing and protection for life, click here.
+If you would like to learn more about natural remedies that help the Empath stay in balance you may find this post helpful: The incredible benefits of garlic for the Empath, or if you are looking for more ways to stay grounded and/or protected click here.

 Hope this helps on your Empath journey.